Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ```
 import testfolder.testmodule
 ```
-The compiler will now check for the following file paths in-order:
+The compiler will now check the module path recursively, by preferring relative interpretations where possible.
+In the concrete case, it will check these file paths in-order:

 1. `mymodule/testfolder/testmodule.h64`
 2. `testfolder/testmodule.h64`